dheeraj-sn/interesting-reads/Random/PageCache.md

 Swap:         2.0Gi          0B       2.0Gi
 ```

-The `buff/cache` column shows the amount of memory being used by the page cache (and other kernel buffers).
+The `buff/cache` column shows the amount of memory being used by the page cache.
 This is not "wasted" memory!
-The OS will instantly reclaim this memory if an application needs it for its own use.
-It's memory that the OS is using to make your system faster.
+The OS will instantly reclaim this memory if an application needs it.

-## Conclusion
+## Conclusion: Mastering the Full Stack

-The page cache is a fundamental component of modern operating systems and a silent hero of application performance.
-As a backend engineer, understanding it helps you:
+The page cache is a fundamental component of modern operating systems.
+While it works transparently, knowing how it operates is a mark of a senior engineer who understands the full stack.
+A deep understanding of the page cache helps you:

 *   Reason about the performance of file I/O operations.
-*   Understand why subsequent reads are faster than the first.
-*   Appreciate the trade-offs between buffered and direct I/O.
+*   Understand the trade-offs between buffered and direct I/O.
 *   Recognize why databases often manage their own caching.

-While it works transparently, knowing how the page cache operates is a mark of a senior engineer who understands the full stack, from the application down to the metal.
+*   Appreciate the performance characteristics of `mmap`.
+*   Correctly interpret system monitoring tools and diagnose I/O-related performance stalls.